Towards Multi-modal Transformers in Federated Learning: Introduction

 Current FL research predominantly addresses uni-modal scenarios and explores different aspects, such as local training~\cite{fedalign,fedprox}, personalization~\cite{tan2022towards, li2021ditto, bergou2023personalized,fedperfix, luo2023pgfed}, aggregation~\cite{fedma,fedvc}, and initialization~\cite{flpretrain,fedopt, tan2022federated}.
-Nonetheless, in domains with rich multi-modal data, such as healthcare and the Internet of Things~\cite{fediot,xiong2022unified-mmfl,pmcmfl}, \textbf{multi-modal federated learning} (MFL) are gaining attention~\cite{mmflsurvey}.
-Studies have explored horizontal MFL in healthcare, which enables training clients that share identical input modalities (\eg, all clients have text and image)~\cite{xiong2022unified-mmfl, pmcmfl,fedmsplit}, and vertical MFL in the Internet of Things, which enables clients that possess a single modality from the same users, but it may differ between them (\eg, some clients have text-only data, while some have their corresponding image data)~\cite{fediot}.
-However, operating explicitly in either of the aforementioned settings excludes other uni-modal clients with unpaired data from participating in the MFL process.
+Nonetheless, in domains with rich multi-modal data, such as healthcare and the Internet of Things (IoTs)~\cite{fediot,xiong2022unified-mmfl,pmcmfl}, \textbf{multi-modal federated learning} (MFL) are gaining attention~\cite{mmflsurvey}.
+Studies have explored horizontal MFL in healthcare, which enables training clients that share identical input modalities (\eg, all clients have text and image)~\cite{xiong2022unified-mmfl, pmcmfl,fedmsplit}, and vertical MFL in the IoTs, which enables clients that possess a single modality from the same users with multi-modal data (\eg, some clients may have text-only data, while some have their corresponding image data)~\cite{fediot}.
+However, operating explicitly in either of the settings excludes other uni-modal clients with unpaired data from participating in the MFL process.
 Unpaired uni-modal data has shown the capability to improve the multi-modal model under a centralized setting~\cite{vlmo,flava}.
-Therefore, transferring knowledge from those uni-modal clients can further extend the scope of training data in FL, providing an unneglectable impact for MFL.
+Therefore, transferring knowledge from those uni-modal clients can further extend the scope of training data in FL, providing an important impact for MFL.
 But only a few studies have explored this transfer MFL setting~\cite{creamfl, liu2020federated} shown in Fig.~\ref{fig:setting}.

 Although promising, there are two key challenges in the transfer MFL due to the different modality data and training objectives across clients; see Fig. \ref{fig:setting}.
 First, restrictive data accessibility of the uni-modal clients.
 Multi-modal clients can directly gain cross-modal knowledge from local training data, but uni-modal clients have never accessed the other modalities.
 Consequently, the client models become biased toward the local modality, leading to a \textit{cross-modality gap}.
 Meanwhile, even within the same modality, multi-modal and uni-modal models are trained with different objectives, leading to an \textit{in-modality gap}.